Sebastian Barry

 His most recently released work was Old God's Time on March 21st, 2023.

-Will there be any more books by Sebastian Barry?
+Are there upcoming new books by Sebastian Barry?

 How many books has Sebastian Barry written?

-Sebastian Barry has written 29 books excluding contributions to anthologies.
-2 books in the Days Without End Series, 4 books in the Dunne Family Series, 3 books in the McNulty Family Series, 8 Standalone Novels, 9 books in the Plays, 2 books in the Collections, 1 book in the Non-Fiction Books.
+Sebastian Barry has written 30 books excluding contributions to anthologies.
+2 books in the Days Without End Series, 4 books in the Dunne Family Series, 3 books in the McNulty Family Series, 9 Standalone Novels, 8 books in the Plays, 2 Collections, 1 book in the Faber Drama Series, 1 Non-Fiction Books.